-Join Levi Sim for an in-depth discussion in this video What tools you'll see demonstrated in this course, part of Learn Portrait Photography: The Basics.
+Join Levi Sim for an in-depth discussion in this video What tools you'll see demonstrated in this course, part of Learning Portrait Photography.

 - I'm a stickler about light in my portraits.
 I just won't even shoot if there isn't exceptionally good light.
 I can find terrific light, but more often the light can be enhanced using some of these simple tools.
 This five-in-one reflector is my workhorse.
 It's got a cover on it that's got a white side and a silver side.
 It's got black and it's got gold, plus the inside is a scrim or diffuser.
 We're gonna cover several techniques for using all of these sides, and you'll see why this inexpensive tool is a must-have for portrait work.